ZhangChuye/ZhangChuye.github.io/_pages/about.md

 <table class="education-table">
   <tr>
     <td>
-    Motivated by the challenges Alzheimer’s disease imposes on families, I believe intelligent robots could support those unable to care for themselves by handling real-world daily tasks—an area where current AI, despite advancements, remains limited in physical ability.
-To realize this vision, I aim to advance research on enhancing robots’ capabilities with AI-driven knowledge to perform complex, long-term, human-level tasks.
+    Motivated by the challenges Alzheimer's disease imposes on families, I believe intelligent robots could support those unable to care for themselves by handling real-world daily tasks—an area where current AI, despite advancements, remains limited in physical ability.
+To realize this vision, I aim to advance research on enhancing robots' capabilities with AI-driven knowledge to perform complex, long-term, human-level tasks.
     </td>
   </tr>
 </table>